koza

 Arguments:

-REPORT_TYPE: Type of report to generate: qc, graph-stats, or schema [required]
+REPORT_TYPE: Type of report: qc, graph-stats, schema, or connectivity [required]

 Options:

--d, --database TEXT: Path to DuckDB database file [required]-o, --output TEXT: Path to output report file (YAML format)-q, --quiet: Suppress progress output--help: Show this message and exit.
+-d, --database TEXT: Path to DuckDB database file [required]-o, --output TEXT: Path to output report file (YAML format)--output-dir TEXT: Directory for sidecar output files (used by connectivity report)-q, --quiet: Suppress progress output--help: Show this message and exit.

 koza node-report